GIST-NJU/RestCT/README.md

 2022-01-25 15:25:56.318 | DEBUG    | -             body: 3-{'random', 'default', 'Null'}
 ```

-Once the execution finishes, the test results are saved in the `demo_server/results` direcotry.
+Once the execution finishes, the test results are saved in the `demo_server/results` directory.
 The `statistics.csv` file gives the primary metrics for evaluation:

 ```bash
 cat demo_server/results/statistics.csv
 ```

 In this case, RestCT is expected to generate and send around 500+ HTTP requests (*Total*).
-About 50% of operaitons (*C_1_way*), and 17% of 2-way sequence of operations (*C_2_way*) can be acutally tested.
+About 50% of operations (*C_1_way*), and 17% of 2-way sequence of operations (*C_2_way*) can be actually tested.

 ### Test Results

-When the execution of RestCT finishes, the test results can be found in the direcotry specificed by the `--dir` option.
+When the execution of RestCT finishes, the test results can be found in the directory specified by the `--dir` option.
 These include:

 * `statistics.csv`: this file records primary metrics for evaluation, including:
   * coverage strengths applied (*SStrength*=2, *EStrength*=3, and *AStrength*=2, by default)